darinz/ML/practice-1/p6/solution_p6.md

 # Practice 6 Solutions

-**1. In a machine learning classification problem, you have a dataset with two classes: Positive (P) and Negative (N).
+**Problem 1.
+In a machine learning classification problem, you have a dataset with two classes: Positive (P) and Negative (N).
 The probability of a randomly selected sample being Negative is 0.6.
 The probability of a correct classification given that the sample is Positive is 0.8, and the probability of a correct classification given that the sample is Negative is 0.6.
 What is the probability that a randomly selected sample is Positive given that it has been classified as Positive?**

 *   (a) $\frac{4}{7}$
 *   (b) $\frac{8}{17}$